RosarioB/spark-streaming-kafka/README.md

 ## Components

-1. In the folder `producer` there is a Kafka producer which reads the data from this [API](https://digitransit.fi/en/developers/apis/4-realtime-api/vehicle-positions/high-frequency-positioning/) and inserts them inside a Kafka topic called 'vehicle position'
+1. In the folder `producer` there is a Kafka producer which reads the data from this [API](https://digitransit.fi/en/developers/apis/4-realtime-api/vehicle-positions/high-frequency-positioning/) and inserts them inside a Kafka topic called `vehicle position`

 2. In the folder `docker` there is the docker compose file (`kafka-docker-compose.yml`) which contains all the containers we will make use of.
 In particular:
     - `zookeeper`, `broker` and  `control-center` are related to the Kafka infrastructure.